-- streets should form a connected system to allow for multiple choices of routes for both pedestrians and motorists; - streets should be designed to provide high levels of pedestrian amenity while providing adequate accommodation for cars and service vehicles; and, - every street should be designed to accommodate street trees to give streets a unity of form.
+- a) Streets should form a connected system to allow for multiple choices of routes for both pedestrians and motorists; - b) Streets should be designed to provide high levels of pedestrian amenity while providing adequate accommodation for cars and service vehicles; and - c) Every street should be designed to accommodate street trees to give streets a unity of form. - 5.
+Transit:

-5. Transit:

-- improvements to the public transit network, based on the existing system of roads, should be initiated immediately and continue as necessary to meet the needs of development as it proceeds; - ii) the Avenue Seven transitway should be fully integrated with the design of the adjacent urban development pattern; and, - iii) the Avenue Seven transitway should be designed and located to ensure high operating speeds, to the greatest degree possible.

-6. Pedestrian Realm:
+a) Improvements to the public transit network, based on the existing system of roads, should be initiated immediately and continue as necessary to meet the needs of development as it proceeds;

+- b) The Avenue Seven transitway should be fully integrated with the design of the adjacent urban development pattern; and - c) The Avenue Seven transitway should be designed and located to ensure high operating speeds, to the greatest degree possible. - 6.
+Pedestrian Realm: - a) The pedestrian sidewalks should form a connected system of optional routes to, from and within the Avenue Seven Corridor; - b) Linked sequences of streets and associated public open spaces should be the organizing frame work for new development;

-- the pedestrian sidewalks should form a connected system of optional routes to, from and within the Avenue Seven Corridor; - ii) linked sequences of streets and associated public open spaces should be the organizing framework for new development; - iii) local parks should be distributed throughout the Avenue Seven Corridor and integrated into the open space system - iv) they should provide for a variety of recreational activities; and, - v) parks should be established to protect natural features and to provide locations for recreation."
+- Local parks should be distributed throughout the c) Avenue Seven Corridor and integrated into the open space system -they should provide for a variety of recreational activities; and - d) Parks should be established to protect natural features and to provide locations for recreation." - Amending subsection "2.3.2.3 Valley and Stream Corridors", as follows: 11.